 - Car-free walks – self-guided linear walks using public transport (bus or train), linking from Ludlow, Craven Arms, Church Stretton, Bishop’s Castle and Clee Hill.

 You can of course find your own way!
 The Shropshire Hills has extensive networks of rights of way and plenty of designated open access land.
-The 1:25,000 Ordnance Survey Explorer maps are the best to use as they show more detail, including field boundaries.
-More information can be found on public rights of way and open access land (including restrictions).
+Rights of way in Shropshire can be seen on-line at Shropshire Local View – click on ‘Map Layers’, scroll down and tick the ‘Rights of Way’ box.
+The 1:25,000 Ordnance Survey Explorer maps show rights of way and open access land, and are easier to navigate from than smaller scale maps as they show field boundaries (1:25,000 and 1:50,000 OS maps can be viewed free on-line through Bing Maps).
+More information can be found on the Shropshire Council Outdoor Recreation pages.

 Click here for details of permissive access linked to farm conservation grants.

 The Shropshire Way works its way for 136 miles in a series of loops around many of the best bits of the Shropshire Hills and the rest of Shropshire.
 Well suited to walking in sections as an alternative to one big walk, a series of circular walks linking to the route have also been developed.
 For more information see www.shropshiresgreatoutdoors.co.uk with downloadable guides, maps and podcasts.
-A new Harvey map of the Shropshire Hills part of the Shropshire Way has been published.
+A Harvey map of the Shropshire Hills part of the Shropshire Way is available and covers much of the AONB.

 Offa’s Dyke Path National Trail is a 177 mile linear route between Chepstow and Prestatyn along the borders of England and Wales.
 About 11 miles of the Trail lies within the Shropshire Hills AONB, with some of the best preserved sections of the Dyke.
 You can find out further information on the National Trail website.
 For background information visit the Offa’s Dyke Association website.